timgoud/terraform-provider-zabbix/website/docs/r/lld_rule.html.markdown

 ## Import

-lld_rule can be imported using their id, e.g.
+LLD rules can be imported using their id, e.g.

 ```
 $ terraform import zabbix_lld_rule.new_lld_rule 123456